lanl/TensorOcean/README.md

 Usage
 ------------

-The meshgen.c file can generate configurable hexagonal meshes with the format of LENGTHxDEPTHxTRACERS.
+The meshgen.c file can generate configurable hexagonal meshes with the format of LENGTHxLENGTHxDEPTH_TRACERS.
 A single-generated mesh can be used as the input of the original Fortran implementation and the baseline PyTorch implementation.
 The optimized PyTorch implementation currently uses dimension sizes as the input.

-Example of running on CPU:
+Example of generating a 100x100x100 mesh with 1 tracer and running it with the baseline PyTorch implementation on CPU:

 gcc -o meshgen.exe -O2 meshgen.c